Ready to find the perfect college degree?

 The American Hotel & Lodging Association is one of the top authoritative organizations representing and advocating for the lodging sector of the hospitality industry.
 This group offers a wide array of:

 .
 In addition, the AHLA can help prospective workers to find appropriate jobs in the field.

 The IHRA, or International Hotel & Restaurant Association, is another leading group representing the interests of much of the hospitality community.
 Founded in 1947, this organization boasts thousands of company members from around the globe.
 Resources found here range from:

 - various points of contact for personal inquiries, and much more.

 Association of Hospitality Professionals

-Finally, the Association of Hospitality Professionals is another of the leading organizations for the hospitality field today.
-This organization is based in India but represents the interests of the whole field across the globe.
+Finally, the Association of Hospitality Professionals is another leading organization for the hospitality field today.
+This organization is based in India but represents the interests of the whole field around the world.
 All manner of resources can be found at the group’s website and via personal inquiry as well.

 Hospitality management or hospitality administration is a huge field with many areas of study, according to U.S. News & World Report.
-They also state there are many scholarships available out there.
-With so many options, interested candidates can decide how long they want to take to get a degree in hospitality and choose an appropriate training program.
+It also states there are many scholarships available out there.
+With so many options, you can decide how long you want to take to get a degree in hospitality and choose an appropriate training program.